 Relationship Between the Levels of Work Well-Being and Cultural Intelligence of Mathematics Teachers

-Table 5 presents the results of the test of relationship between work well-being and cultural intelligence among high school Mathematics teachers.
+Table 5 presents the results of the test of the relationship between work well-being and cultural intelligence among high school Mathematics teachers.
 A moderate positive correlation was found between cultural intelligence and positivism (r = 0.479, P = 0.000), as well as job satisfaction (r = 0.440, P = 0.000).
 This suggests that as teachers' sense of positivism and job satisfaction increase, their levels of cultural intelligence also improve.
 Given that the p-values are below the 0.05 significance level, the null hypotheses are rejected, indicating statistically significant relationships.

 In addition, low positive correlations were observed between cultural intelligence and both organizational harmony (r = 0.298, P= 0.002) and organizational support (r = 0.365, P = 0.000).
-These findings imply that enhancements in the school environment such as harmonious working relationships and perceived support are linked to slight improvements in teachers’ cultural intelligence.
+These findings imply that enhancements in the school environment, such as harmonious working relationships and perceived support, are linked to slight improvements in teachers’ cultural intelligence.
 These relationships are also statistically significant.

 Overall, the r-value of 0.460 indicates a moderate positive relationship between the level of work well-being and cultural intelligence among high school Mathematics teachers.
 With a p-value of 0.000, the relationship is statistically significant; thus, the null hypothesis is rejected.
-These findings are consistent with previous studies (Li & Middlemiss, 2022; Yang & Chang, 2022; Yeşil, 2022) highlighting the positive impact of cultural intelligence on teacher well-being.
-As Yari et al. (2020) emphasized, educators with higher cultural intelligence are more adept at understanding and respecting cultural diversity, adapting flexibly to cross-cultural situations, and fostering collegial relationships contributing to a more supportive and inclusive school environment.
+These findings are consistent with previous studies (Li & Middlemiss, 2022; Yang & Chang, 2022; Yeşil, 2022), highlighting the positive impact of cultural intelligence on teacher well-being.
+As Yari et al. (2020) emphasized, educators with higher cultural intelligence are more adept at understanding and respecting cultural diversity, adapting flexibly to cross-cultural situations, and fostering collegial relationships, contributing to a more supportive and inclusive school environment.

 Table 5.
 Relationship Between the Levels of Work Well-Being and Cultural Intelligence of Mathematics Teachers.